namnguyen21/namnguyen/posts/leetcode-1011-capacity-to-ship-packages-within-d-days.md

 3. [1, 4]
 ```

- To further elaborate, if we were to try another possible combination of splitting the array into 3 subarrays such as `[3, 2, 2], [4, 1], and [4]`, the minimum capacity needed would be 7, which is greater than the previous capacity needed.
+To further elaborate, if we were to try another possible combination of splitting the array into 3 subarrays such as `[3, 2, 2], [4, 1], and [4]`, the capacity needed would be 7, which is greater than the previous capacity needed.
 Remember, the goal is to find the **minimum** capacity needed.

 ## Tackling the Problem